ColinH/mini-coro-plus/README.md

 This call to `resume()` will return when one of the following conditions is met:

  1. The coroutine function returns.
 The coroutine enters state `COMPLETED` and may **not** be resumed again.
- 2. The coroutine function calls `yield()`.
+ 2. The coroutine function calls `ctrl.yield()` on a suitable instance of `mcp::control`.
 The coroutine enters state `SLEEPING` and can be resumed again later.
 Resuming continues execution of the coroutine function after the aforementioned  `yield()`.
  3. The coroutine function throws an exception.
 The coroutine enters state `COMPLETED` and may **not** be resumed again.
 In this case the call to `resume()` will throw the coroutine's exception rather than returning normally.

 If the `resume()` is performed by another coroutine (itself in `RUNNING` state) then this calling coroutine transitions to state `CALLING`.